Kindergarten Readiness Act of 2010: SB 1381

 While this change of a few months may seem small, it can mean a big difference during these early years when children are rapidly growing and developing.
 Thus, the new law allows transitional kindergarten for children impacted by this change.
 Transitional kindergarten is the first of a two-year kindergarten program.

-Starting with the 2014-15 school year transitional kindergarten will be offered at Evergreen, Mulberry, and Orchard Dale elementary schools only.
-In order to apply for TK, you will need to submit a Transitional Kindergarten Application for the 2014-2015 school year.
+Transitional kindergarten will be offered at Evergreen (full-day), Mulberry (half-day), and Orchard Dale (half-day) elementary schools only.
+In order to apply for TK, you will need to submit a Transitional Kindergarten Application for the 2015-2016 school year.

-Enrollment for transitional kindergarten begins Monday, February 24th.
-Applications for TK should be returned to the District by Friday, March 7, 2014.
+Enrollment for transitional kindergarten begins Tuesday, February 17, 2015.
+Applications for TK should be returned to the District by Friday, February 27, 2015 for priority registration.

 After completion of the TK school year, students will be assigned to their neighborhood school for kindergarten.
 If a parent would like their child to attend a school other than their neighborhood school, they will need to submit an Intradistrict Permit.